bastibe/RunForrest/README.md

 Finally, writing this is not my main job, and I won't be able to answer and fix every pull request at enterprise speed.
 Please be civil if I can't respond quickly.

+## FAQ:

+- *Code that calls Numpy crashes in `pthread_create`*: By default, Numpy creates a large number of threads.
+If you run many Numpies in parallel, this can exhaust your thread limit.
+You can either raise your thread limit (`resources.setrlimit(resources.RLIMIT_NPROC, ...)`) or force Numpy to use only one thread per process (`os.putenv('OMP_NUM_THREADS', '1')`).